 The key to our success was in advocating strongly for the user and distilling all of the complex and intimidating financial jargon into 3 “levels” of information:

 Need to know: some details you should you be aware of about 1

-Deep dive: an avenue for further definition or guidance after reading 2
+Deep dive: an opt-in avenue for further definition or guidance after reading 2

-These levels, combined with dynamic feedback depending on specific user interactions, led to a clear hierarchy of information as well as dedicated space for fine print.
-By working through just 3 web pages, even an uninformed user can fully explore what options they have in retirement (whether that means tomorrow or 40 years from now), understand what it will mean for them long-term, and confidently “transact” (after log in) by putting that plan in place.
+These levels, combined with dynamic feedback depending on specific user interactions, led to a clear hierarchy of information and defined areas for fine print.
+By working through just 3 web pages, even an uninformed user can fully explore their options when retiring (whether that’s a week away or 40 years from now), understand what it will mean for them long-term, and confidently transact (after log in) by putting that plan in place.

-If users needed even more context, they could also begin by using the Retirement Pathfinder tool, which used branching logic to outline different retirement options based on a few questions.
+For users who needed more context up front, they could also begin by using the Retirement Pathfinder tool, which used branching logic to outline different retirement options based on a few questions.

 pre-viz & Alpha Designs

-A theme quickly emerged for how we could structure the flow of the journey: first explore, then understand, and finally transact.
-This phase led to a very quick-and-dirty clickable PDF prototype that allowed us to quickly A/B/C test the general approach
+A theme quickly emerged for how we could structure the flow of the journey: explore, then understand, then transact.
+The Alpha build was a quick-and-dirty clickable PDF prototype that allowed us to quickly A/B/C test the general approach

-You can see here that the next pass involved much denser information/charts - anonymous user testing and another round of customer interviews allowed us to pare down how much data and guidance was actually needed for customers to feel secure and informed in the process.
-It turned out that a simple split bar graph (versus line graphs over a timeline, which we had expected to be the clearest) conveyed what folks needed to understand about how much money could safely be taken out tax-free, and how it could be used a cash sum, investment, or income.
+The next pass involved much denser information/charts - anonymous user testing and another round of customer interviews helped suss out how much data and guidance was actually needed for customers to feel secure and informed.
+In the end, a simple split bar graph (versus layered line graphs over a timeline, which we had expected to be the clearest) conveyed what folks needed to understand about how much money could safely be taken out tax-free, and how it could be used a cash sum, investment, or income.